Victorian era: Terminology and periodisation

-Victorian subperiods

-The interwar period between the Napoleonic Wars (1815) and World War I (1914) is often broadly seen as an age of peace, progress, and political liberalism.
+The interwar period between the Napoleonic Wars (1815) and the First World War (1914) is often broadly seen as an age of peace, progress, and political liberalism.
 However, the Queen's 64-year reign created an illusion of continuous uniformity, masking significant shifts in ideas, manners, and values.
 Michael Sadleir was insistent that "in truth, the Victorian period is three periods, and not one".
 He distinguished early Victorianism—the socially and politically unsettled period from 1837 to 1850—and late Victorianism (from 1880 onwards), with its new waves of aestheticism and imperialism, from the Victorian heyday: mid-Victorianism, 1851 to the 1870s.
-He saw the middle period as characterised by a distinctive mixture of prosperity, domestic prudery, and complacency—what G. M. Trevelyan called the 'mid-Victorian decades of quiet politics and roaring prosperity'.
-Harold Schultz has summarized the typical three part periodization used by scholars.
+He saw the middle period as characterised by a distinctive mixture of prosperity, domestic prudery, and complacency—what G. M. Trevelyan called the "mid-Victorian decades of quiet politics and roaring prosperity".